raydac/java-binary-block-parser/README.md

 Compatibility
 =============
-The Framework supports Java platform since Java SE 1.5+, its inside mapping mechanism developed in such manner to be compatible and with Android platform (as of Android 2.0) so that the framework is also Android compatible one (2.0+).
-It doesn't use any NIO and usage of the non-standard sun.misc.unsafe class is isolated through reflection mechanism.
-The Library doesn't have any external dependencies.

-How to use with Maven
+The Framework is compatible with:
+* Java 1.5+
+* Android 2.0+
+For mapping sometime it uses reflection.

+Maven dependency
 ======================
-The Framework is published in the Maven Central thus it can be added as a dependency into a project
+The Framework is published in the Maven Central and can be easily added as a dependency into a maven project
 ```
 <dependency>
   <groupId>com.igormaznitsa</groupId>